-Debt service on the (yet to be issued) limited tax general obligation (LTGO) bond is estimated at \$200,000 annually.
-A debt service schedule will be inserted in the budget document after the bond is issued.
+Debt service on the limited tax general obligation (LTGO) bond normally would be estimated at \$210,000 annually.
+If the district had been unsuccessful in acquiring a grant to repay this debt, a debt service schedule would have been inserted in the budget document.